Storefront

 By John H. Roy, Jr.

-Softcover, 346 pages
+Softcover, 346 pages with photos

 Each entry includes a photograph of the building, the date when it was built, its current use, and brief historical and architectural notes.
 "Railfans," modelers, architecture enthusiasts, local history buffs, and historical preservationists will find a wealth of information to help them explore New England's architectural and railroad heritage.
+Bedford Depot and Freight House are included in this book.

 $39.95